 Why does it happen?

-The nose has a number of blood vessels located in the wall between the two nostrils, called the nasal septum.
+The nose has a number of blood vessels located in the wall between the two nostrils, which is called the nasal septum.
 “Most nosebleeds happen because the septum is disrupted,” says Dr. Blanchette.
-Nose picking, shoving foreign objects (like crayons and toys) up the nose or simply excessive rubbing caused by a cold or allergies can cause trauma.
+Nose picking, shoving foreign objects (like crayons or small toys) up the nose, or simply excessive rubbing caused by a cold or allergies can cause trauma.
 Dry winters can also be to blame for bloody noses.
 “Dry air leads to dried out nasal passages,” says Dr. Dina Kulik, pediatrician at Kindercare Pediatrics in Toronto.

 Stopping the blood

-“Nosebleeds can be scary because there’s a lot of blood, but most nosebleeds are not life threatening,” says Dr. Blanchette.
-Although it can be difficult for parents, staying calm is important as appearing anxious can cause the child to become more upset, making it more difficult to stop the bleeding.
+“Nosebleeds can be scary because there’s a lot of blood, but most of the time, they are not life threatening,” says Dr. Blanchette.
+Although it can be difficult for parents, staying calm is important; appearing anxious can cause the child to become more upset, making it more difficult to stop the bleeding.

 “Most nosebleeds can be stopped at home,” says Dr. Kulik.
-Here’s how to do it:
+Here’s how:

-Sit your child on a chair and tilt the head forward.
+Have your child sit on a chair and tilt their head forward.
 Tilting the head backwards can cause blood to go down your child’s throat.

 Pinch the soft part of the nose just above the nostrils with your index finger and thumb, applying pressure for 10 to 15 minutes.
-Avoid letting go to check if the nose is still bleeding every couple of minutes.
+Avoid letting go (it will be tempting to check if the nose is still bleeding every couple of minutes, but try not to).

-After a nosebleed has stopped, Dr. Blanchette says kids can return to normal play, but should avoid sniffling, blowing or rubbing their nose.
+After a nosebleed has stopped, Dr. Blanchette says kids can return to normal play but should avoid sniffling, blowing or rubbing their noses.
 “Don’t do anything to disrupt those blood vessels in the nose,” he says, as this can cause the bleeding to start again.

-For children who are prone to nosebleeds, you may want to consider using a humidifier in their room to keep the nostrils lubricated while they sleep.
+For children who are prone to nosebleeds, consider using a humidifier in their rooms to keep the nostrils lubricated while they sleep.
 This is especially important in the winter when the air inside is dry.
 Adding a humidifier to your furnace is also a good idea if your kids experience frequent winter nosebleeds.
-Dr. Kulik recommends coating the inside of the nostrils with Vaseline or petroleum jelly to lubricate the nasal passages.
+Dr. Kulik recommends coating the inside of the nostrils with something like non-petroleum jelly to lubricate the nasal passages.

-If your child is a nose picker, keep finger nails short and remind them to keep their fingers out of their nose to avoid trauma to the nose.
+If your child is a nose picker, keep fingernails short and remind them to keep their fingers out of their nose to avoid trauma that may cause bleeding.